0 Views

 "Keep this for now, it's getting cold", he said.

-We walked for another hour before we reached a large curve on the road.
-It was not the distance that made my father tired, nor the soft snow through which he was stepping and got exhausted, or the freezing weather that we were exposed to.
-It was the worry of what was expecting us once we reached our destination.
+We walked for a while before we reached a large curve on the road.
+It was not the distance that tired my father, nor the soft snow through which he was walking, or the freezing weather that we were exposed to.
+It was the worry of what was expecting us once we arrived.
 People are not completely certain of what they'll face once they go on such a long journey.
 No matter how much my father wanted to cheer me up, his face revealed his fears.
-He was indeed afraid of the distance, the soft snow through which he had to walk, and the 17 kilos he had to carry on his neck.
+He was indeed afraid of the distance, the soft snow through which he had to walk, and the 14 kilos he had to carry on his neck.

-As we walked almost half the curve my father noticed a man laying down the snow under a tree near the road made of steps.
+As we walked almost half the curve my father noticed a man laying on the snow under a tree, near the road made of steps.
 We approached him.

 "Hey!
 Are you awake?", my father yelled.

 He didn't get any answer.
-He put me down from his back, threw the bag, and immediately ran toward the person who was lying down.
-He grabbed him by his jacket and tried to talk to him from close.
+He put me down over his bag and immediately ran toward the person.
+He grabbed him by his jacket.

 "Can you hear me?
 Mister?"

 The man was not responding.
 I was watching from the distance.
 What could I do?
-My father came back to me and from his bag pulled off another bottle full of hot water.
+My father came back to me and from the bag pulled off another bottle full of hot water.
 He knew what we were going to go through.
 Otherwise, why would he have hot water in his back otherwise?
 He put some of it over his hands and started to rub them.
 He hugged the other person close and put his hands first over his face and then over his chest.
 Then took the bottle with warm water and poured some of it down the man's throat.
 He repeated that a few times.
 After a while, the other man inhaled strongly.
-Both he and my father freaked out.

 "What is happening?", asked the stranger.

-"You were about to freeze to death.
-We found you asleep right here.
-I had to warm you up so that you regain your consciousness.", my father explained.
+"You were freezing to death.
+We found you unconscious.
+I had to warm you up so that your blood starts flowing again", my father explained.

 The stranger sat there for a while before he finally recovered.